russmckendrick/records/content/albums/a-foot-in-the-door-the-best-of-pink-floyd-12569365/index.md

 styles: ["Psychedelic Rock", "Prog Rock"]
 ---

 Pink Floyd’s remarkable, unparalleled career is given a single album overview.
-Stretching back to the Syd Barrett era for one song, the early, pre-album single “See Emily Play,” <i>A Foot in the Door</i> then fast-forwards to the heart of the group’s legacy with classics from every era of the band’s successes.
+Stretching back to the Syd Barrett era for one song, the early, pre-album single “See Emily Play,” <I>A Foot in the Door</I> then fast-forwards to the heart of the group’s legacy with classics from every era of the band’s successes.
 “Money” and “Another Brick in the Wall Part 2” showcase a group that bridged the commercial and underground world with singular, truly progressive music.